-Great content provides a great user experience and helps establish your site as an authority in your field, but in a competitive industry such as healthcare, great content is not enough to have a successful SEO campaign.
+Great content provides a great user experience and helps establish your site as an authority in your field, but in a competitive industry, great content is not enough to have a successful SEO campaign.
 Content helps search engines understand how relevant your content is, but link building is necessary for establishing how trustworthy your site is.

 Link building is the process of getting other websites to link to your website.
 These links can come from any site, but the most powerful links come from sites that are both relevant and authoritative.
 As Google’s algorithm has evolved, it has become more sophisticated in identifying the quality of links to a site and whether these links were obtained in a way that appears natural and justified.

 How authoritative is the site that links to you?